 In partnership with Biggleswade Podiatry , Our Osteopathy clinic is conveniently located on 2 Shortmead street directly opposite St Andrews church of Biggleswade behind the high street and within walking distance to the central bus station.
 Our Osteopaths are all registered and regulated by the General Osteopathic Council (GOsC).
 All our Osteopaths have completed a university Masters degree course in Osteopathy.
 IT is professionally required to stay up to date with the latest evidence based practice and techniques.

 The Clinic operates on an appointments system.
 Simply call our reception team which is open Mon-Fri 9am-12 noon, out of hours messages will be followed up the next working day.
-There will also be a receptionist on site during practicing hours.

 All osteopaths in the UK are regulated by the General Osteopathic Council (GOsC).